Larry H. Miller: Religion

 Miller was a lifelong member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 By the age of 22, he had stopped participating in church activities.
 Miller's wife and son, Greg, eventually began attending services.
-Miller delayed doing so due to his desire to play softball and attend football games.
-Miller re-engaged with the church in 1975 by attending a Relief Society dinner in his local congregation and was soon interested in seeking to be ordained an elder in the church's priesthood.
-While his involvement with the church increased over the next few years, Miller described his feelings at that time as "non-committal".
-Several years later, Miller's commitment became firm and he was ordained an elder.
-Miller directed his wife to start tithing based on their gross income in late 1978.
+Miller delayed because he preferred playing softball and attending football games.
+In 1975, Miller re-engaged with the church by attending a Relief Society dinner in his local congregation with his friends, the LaPoint family, and was soon interested in seeking to be ordained an elder in the church's priesthood.
+While his involvement with the church increased over the next few years, Miller described his feelings at that time as "non-committal."

+Several years later, after reflecting on his faith, Miller's commitment became firm and he was ordained an elder.
+In late 1978, Miller directed his wife to begin tithing based on their gross income.

 Miller provided initial funding for a team of experts at Brigham Young University (BYU) that examined documents from the early history of the LDS Church.
 This team later compiled The Joseph Smith Papers.
 In addition to the books with Smith's papers, the project generated a companion television series.
 Miller funded this project with a donation of $10 million in bonds and additional cash contributions.
+The project published its 27th and final volume in 2023.